Full abstracts and co-authors will be available in early-October after abstracts are accepted and published on the Fall Meeting website.

 A51C.
 Climate Sensitivity and Feedbacks: Advances and New Paradigms II Posters

-Alexandra K Jonko, Los Alamos National Laboratory, Los Alamos, NM, United States, Mark D Zelinka, Lawrence Livermore National Laboratory, Livermore, CA, United States, Brian H Kahn, NASA Jet Propulsion Laboratory, Pasadena, CA, United States and Andrew E Dessler, Texas A&M Univ, College Station, TX, United States
+Alexandra K Jonko, Los Alamos National Laboratory, Los Alamos, NM, United States, Mark D Zelinka, Lawrence Livermore National Laboratory, Livermore, United States, Brian H Kahn, NASA Jet Propulsion Laboratory, Pasadena, CA, United States and Andrew E Dessler, Texas A&M Univ, College Station, TX, United States

 A51D.
 Cloud-Scale Processes: Modeling, Observation, and Parameterization for Larger Scale Models II Posters

-Yangang Liu, Brookhaven National Laboratory, Upton, NY, United States, Leo Donner, NOAA Geophysical Fluid Dynamics Laboratory, Princeton, NJ, United States and Pavlos Kollias, Stony Brook University, Stony Brook, NY, United States
+Yangang Liu, Brookhaven National Laboratory, Upton, NY, United States, Leo Donner, NOAA Geophysical Fluid Dynamics Laboratory, Princeton, United States and Pavlos Kollias, Stony Brook University, Stony Brook, NY, United States

 A51H.
 Identifying Links between the Large-Scale Atmospheric Circulation and Climate Extremes I Posters

-Deepti Singh, Stanford Earth Sciences, Earth System Science, Stanford, CA, United States, Julien Cattiaux, CNRM-GAME, Toulouse Cedex 01, France, Daniel E Horton, Northwestern University, Earth & Planetary Sciences, Evanston, United States and Nathaniel Johnson, NOAA Princeton, Geophysical Fluid Dynamics Laboratory, Princeton, NJ, United States
+Deepti Singh, Stanford Earth Sciences, Earth System Science, Stanford, CA, United States, Julien Cattiaux, CNRM-GAME, Toulouse Cedex 01, France, Daniel E Horton, Northwestern University, Earth & Planetary Sciences, Evanston, IL, United States and Nathaniel Johnson, NOAA Princeton, Geophysical Fluid Dynamics Laboratory, Princeton, NJ, United States

 A51M.
 Process-Oriented Evaluation of Climate Model Physics Using Observations and High-Resolution Models II Posters